Farming Status and Plans

 Description of farming status, plans, and practices:

-● Designing innovative outdoor educational programming to promote right relationship with land, food,
+- Designing innovative outdoor educational programming (for young and old) to promote right relationship with land, food, self, and others.

-● Creating community with others seeking formation and inclusion in a faith-based setting.
+- Creating community with others seeking formation and inclusion in an open, diverse, and inclusive faith-based setting.

 We are looking for...

-● Buildings: Living and meeting space to pray, celebrate, share and build community
+- Buildings: Living and meeting space to work, pray, celebrate, share and build community

-● Preservation: Already protected by land trust or potential for protection
+- Preservation: Already protected by land trust or potential for farm land protection

-● While shaped and informed by our Catholic tradition, it is also essential to welcome people from all spiritual paths in order to build an even greater beloved community.
+- While shaped and informed by a catholic background, it is also essential to welcome people from all spiritual paths in order to build an even greater beloved community.

-● By promoting and fostering a way of living that reflects the interconnection and interdependence of all life, we can remember our place in the Earth community.
+- By promoting and fostering a way of living that reflects the interconnection and interdependence of all life, we can remember our proper place in the Earth community.

 Does this farmer have a business plan?Yes